 6.3.3.8.0 General

 IMS Session Continuity procedure can be accomplished by sending an Access Transfer Complete request to IMS, e.g. by using a SIP INVITE.
 If the ATCF was involved in the IMS registration made by UE, the P-CSCF routes the Access Transfer Complete request to the ATCF.
-The Access Transfer Complete request to IMS is addressed using a statically or dynamically provided STI-rSR (Session Transfer Identifier for rSRVCC).
+The Access Transfer Complete request to IMS is addressed using a dynamically provided STI-rSR (Session Transfer Identifier for rSRVCC).

-Editor's note: It is FFS whether statically provided STI-rSR works.

 If the ATCF was involved and receives an Access Transfer Complete request, it notifies the SCC AS about the fact the UE has now moved to the target access.
 The SCC AS then releases the source access leg as described in 3GPP TS 23.237 [4].

 If MSC Server receives the release of the original dialog, it shall release the dialog between the MSC Server and the allocated ATCF.